buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: Concentration, maximum 3 minutes per Magic Proficiency

 You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 3-meter-sided cube.
 The image appears at a point you can see within range and lasts for the duration of the spell.
-The image is purely visual; it isn't accompanied by sound, smell, or other sensory effects.
+The image is purely visual; it isn' \*\*t accompanied by sound, smell, or other sensory effects.
 You can use an Action to move the image to any point within range.
 When the image changes position, you can alter its appearance so that its movements appear natural.
 For example, if you create an image of a creature and move it, you can alter the image so that it appears to be walking.

 Physical interaction with the image reveals it to be an illusion, since things pass through it.
-A creature that uses 3 Actions to examine the image can determine that it's an illusion with an Awareness check against your spell's Saving Throw DC.
+A creature that uses 3 Actions to examine the image can determine that it' \*\*s an illusion with an Awareness check against your spell' \*\*s Saving Throw DC.
 If a creature discerns the illusion for what it is, the creature can see through it.

 ### Sleep